How can video marketing boost sales?

 Service: web-design, video-production, social media management

-Overview: as part of a six-month collaboration, we supervised the creation of a WordPress site and various aspects of digital marketing (SEO/SEA).
+Overview: as part of a six-month collaboration, I supervised the creation of a WordPress site and various aspects of digital marketing (SEO/SEA).
 But also a relevant video production for the website and social media: interviews, video showcases, media coverage of events.

 Approach: This strategy involved the foundations of an inbound marketing strategy for presentation software company Audience Advantage.

 Result: in the first few months since the launch of the inbound strategy, both the company’s website and social media accounts had more than doubled the previous year’s performance.